bright-sea/webpivottable/doc/wpt-format.md

 ## What's WPT file?

-WPT file is a WebPivotTable file which includes your data and pivot selections.
-WebPivotTable component allows you to save your content in a WPT file, which can then be opened directly.
+WPT file is a text file which includes data and pivot selections.
+WPT component allows users to save their data and pivot selections in a WPT file, then this file can be opened by WPT component anytime and everything will be exactly the same as when it saved.

 ## WPT format

 The WPT format is pretty simple; it's just a string of JSON objects.
 Here is a sample:

     {
-        "format": "WPT",
+        "format": "WPT",             // fixed
-        "version": "2.0",
+        "version": "2.0",            // will increase when format changed

         "sources":[{
             "id":1,
             "name":"Source1",